Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 ## Step 4: Analysis

-Important: Don't judge based on simple divergence between `rawText` and `content` alone (to avoid false positives where LLM correction has correctly fixed content).
+Important: Do not judge based solely on simple divergence between `rawText` and `content` (to avoid false positives where content has been correctly fixed by LLM correction).

 | Detection condition | Example |